-- Points purchases are processed by points.com, so wouldn’t count as airfare for the purposes of credit card spending; therefore I’d recommend using a card on which you’re trying to reach minimum spending, or otherwise, a credit card that maximizes your return on everyday spending
+Finnair Plus points purchases are processed by points.com, meaning they don’t count as an airfare purchase for the purposes of credit card spending.
+Therefore I’d recommend using a card on which you’re trying to reach minimum spending, or otherwise, a credit card that maximizes your return on everyday spending.

 Is buying Finnair Plus points worth it?

-Finnair Plus points can be used for upgrades from economy to business class, which is arguably one of the better uses of the points, given the limited fare class restrictions.
+Finnair Plus points can be used for upgrades from economy to business class, which is a good use of points, given the limited fare class restrictions.
 The cost of upgrades ranges from 7,500 points to 50,000 points one-way, depending on how far you’re flying.

 If you’re in a situation where you have a paid economy ticket on Finnair, buying points in order to upgrade could be an exceptional value.

-If you want to outright redeem for an award ticket on Finnair, the Finnair Plus program has some steep award pricing.
-For example, a one-way long haul business class award costs 97,000 points.
+If you want to outright redeem for an award ticket on Finnair, the Finnair Plus program also has pretty good award pricing, with no fuel surcharges.
+For example, a one-way transatlantic flight will cost you 80,000 points.

 You can also redeem for partner airline flights, including on other oneworld airlines, though in general that’s not going to be a great value.
 Finnair has different award charts for different partners.